Business jet sales to keep rising but some purchases delayed

-NEW YORK Business jet buyers are expected to take delivery of as many as 675 new aircraft worth about $20.5 billion this year, a slight rise over deliveries worth $20 billion 2013, according to a forecast by Honeywell International Inc (HON.N).
+NEW YORK Oct 19 Business jet buyers are expected to take delivery of as many as 675 new aircraft worth about $20.5 billion this year, a slight rise over deliveries worth $20 billion 2013, according to a forecast by Honeywell International Inc.

 The outlook for the next decade shows demand for 9,450 jets worth about $280 billion.
 That's up from 9,250 jets worth $250 billion in last years' long-range forecast, Honeywell said.